This is a short summary of a case where we succeeded in challenging a stepmother’s Will.

-We have recently concluded a will dispute in which we were not instructed until the eleventh hour.
+Although we won the case, we were not instructed until the eleventh hour.

-Under the terms of his stepmother’s earlier wills of 1975, 1998 and 2000 our client was appointed the sole executor and beneficiary of her estate, if he survived her husband, which he did.
-Those wills were mirrored by her late husband’s own will.
+Under the terms of his stepmother’s earlier Wills of 1975, 1998 and 2000 our client was appointed the sole executor and beneficiary of her estate, if he survived her husband, which he did.
+Those Wills were mirrored by her late husband’s own Will.

-After the husband’s death she made a new will.
-The terms of her 2003 will no longer appointed our client as her executor and he was merely gifted a £10,000 legacy.
-The terms of her 2006 will reduced that legacy further, to only £5,000.
+After the husband’s death she made a new Will.
+The terms of her 2003 Will no longer appointed our client as her executor and he was merely gifted a £10,000 legacy.
+The terms of her 2006 Will reduced that legacy further, to only £5,000.
 The residue of her estate passed to the stepmother’s own relatives.

-Our client decided to challenge the validity of his stepmother’s last two wills.
+Our client decided to challenge the validity of his stepmother’s last two Wills.
 He initiated the claim himself, commencing court proceedings as a ‘litigant in person’ (ie without a solicitor).
 This was a complex case and involved difficult issues of disclosure and medical evidence.
 Trial was fixed for three days.

 Our client decided that he should get legal representation and contacted us just two months before the trial.
 We are highly experienced in dealing with disputes between stepchildren and stepparents and familiar with the law governing these cases.
 We reviewed the papers and agreed to take the claim on.